Needle Felted Sleeping Deer

 A book for beginners!

-Needle felting for beginners is a step by step, pictorial guide to sculpting with wool that will equip you with the skills and knowledge you need to get started felting quickly.
-Along with our clear tutorials for each of the 7 projects, this book teaches you all the basics on wool, needles and supplies.
+Needle felting - A Complete course is a step by step, pictorial guide to sculpting with wool that will equip you with the skills and knowledge you need to get started felting quickly.
+Along with clear tutorials for each of the projects, this book teaches you all the basics on wool, needles and supplies.